PetterPet01/KaggleAPI-NET/KaggleAPI.Docs/docs/configuration.md

 ## HttpClient Notes

 One important part of the configuration is the used `HttpClient`.
-By default, every time a `KaggleClient` is instantiated, a new `HttpClient` is created in the background.
+By default, every time `Authenticate()` is called on `KaggleClient`, a new `HttpClient` is created in the background.
 For Web Applications that require a lot of different clients due to user based access tokens, it is **not** advised to create a new `HttpClient` from scratch with every HTTP call.
 Instead, a default (static) `HttpClient` should be used to create a new `KaggleClient` with a new access token.

 Consider the following HTTP Endpoint: